InventorsDev/Team-Epsilon-Enforcers-Backend/README.md

-# Speech Improvement Backend
+# Talk-Beta Backend

-This project is the backend for a Speech Improvement application, designed to help users enhance their public speaking and pronunciation skills.
+This project is the backend for the Talk-Beta application, designed to help users enhance their public speaking and pronunciation skills.
 It provides a RESTful API to handle user authentication, audio recording submissions, speech-to-text transcription, and in-depth analysis of spoken content.

 ## Features